Collaborative Statement Calls for End to Gun Violence

 Read More About Sister Bernadine Hasse’s Life

-If you would like to make a donation in honor of Sister Hasse or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.
+If you would like to make a donation in honor of Sister Bernadine or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.

 Remembering Sister Margaret Ann Lanagan, OSF